 Having a lot of Users loading your Bubble.io app at the same time can be a tricky problem to solve as it creates a capacity spike.

-The chain reaction effect of overspending capacity
+The chain reaction effect traffic spikes

 No wonder Bubble is struggling!